Frigidity - self-care; Sexual dysfunction - female - self-care

 What to Expect at Your Office Visit

-Your health care provider will do:
+Your provider will do:

 A physical examination, including a pelvic exam

-The doctor may recommend that you use estrogen tablets or cream to put in and around your vagina.
+Your provider may recommend that you use estrogen tablets or cream to put in and around your vagina.
 This helps with dryness.